WebReflection/buffered-clone/SPECIFICATIONS.md

 | i64[]     | `160` | BigIntArray  |
 | u64[]     | `164` | BigUintArray |

+The *Uint8ClampedArray* is serialized and deserialized as `u8[]` and it's up to implementations to decide when that buffer should be viewed through the *clamped* variant (i.e. to restore an *ImageData* instance, where supported).

 #### Typed views Encoding

 Typed list of numbers are represented through their *type* and *buffer*, where both could be recursive (multiple views can share the same buffer).